Lindsay Reiten

 A constant theme throughout my research relates to supporting middle and high school

 mathematics teachers as they engage students in rich mathematics.
-Thus far, my research has investigated teacher moves for supporting student reasoning (e.g., Ellis, Özgür, & Reiten, 2019), explored teachers’ implementation of technology-based tasks while participating in professional development (e.g., Reiten, 2021, 2020, 2018) and investigated teachers’ enacted mathematical knowledge for teaching (e..g, Troudt, Reiten, & Novak, 2020).
+Thus far, my research has investigated teacher moves for supporting student reasoning (e.g., Ellis, Özgür, & Reiten, 2019), explored teachers’ implementation of technology-based tasks while participating in professional development (e.g., Reiten, 2021, 2020, 2018) and investigated teachers’ enacted mathematical knowledge for teaching (e.g., Troudt, Reiten, & Novak, 2020).
 From these three diverse but connected projects focusing on teachers, I am beginning

-to explore how mathematics teachers support the simultaneous development of content
+to explore how mathematics teachers support content-language integration (i.e., the

 Publications/Creative Works